Emergency Lighting Testing How Often?

 The European Signs Directive calls for the following legends, which are sometimes called “Euro legends”.
 They are easily distinguished by their use of an image of a man running towards a door.
 This is the style of legend supplied as standard with all our LED exit sign fittings.

-The three Euro legends in common use are:
+These are the three Euro legends in common use.

 ISO7010 & BS5266